coreyprevost/DaListJava2/README.md

  Issue #1: Ive come across the issue of my array list not showing up on my to do list.
 Solution/Action : introduce an #ArrayAdapter.
  Issue #2: Top Action bar getting in the way of ListView visibility Solution/Action : Set style of app From"Dark Action Bar" to "No Action Bar"
 Issue # 3 : Can't save list if I exit the app.
 Solution/Action:Install Firebase as Database to retain data Issue #4 : Error saying missing Google-json.
-Solution/Action: TBD
+Solution/Action: Download directly from firebase, drag from doanloads to add directory.